risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-iceberg.md

 - Hive catalog: RisingWave supports the Hive catalog.
 You need to set `catalog.type` to `hive` to use it.
 See the full example in this [configuration file](https://github.com/risingwavelabs/risingwave/blob/main/integration_tests/iceberg-sink2/docker/hive/config.ini).

-- Jdbc Catalog: RisingWave supports the [JDBC catalog](https://iceberg.apache.org/docs/latest/jdbc/#configurations).
+- Jdbc catalog: RisingWave supports the [JDBC catalog](https://iceberg.apache.org/docs/latest/jdbc/#configurations).
 See the full example in this [configuration file](https://github.com/risingwavelabs/risingwave/blob/main/integration_tests/iceberg-sink2/docker/jdbc/config.ini).

 ## Examples